 Your radio has a built in flashing light which indicates to outside viewers that it contains an electronic anti-theft system.
 When your ignition is turned off, this light will flash.
 It will not flash when the ignition is turned on.
-If you would like to turn off the flashing light, you can do so manually.
-While the light is flashing, press and hold the BAND switch until the light goes out.
-This light will automatically be turned on again when the ignition has been turned on and off.
+If you would like

 - If the incorrect code is entered on four consecutive attempts, the anti-theft circuitry will prevent any additional code entry attempts for one "radio on" hour. - 2.
 To restore normal code entry operation perform the following: - a.
 Turn ignition key to Accessory position. - b.
-Turn radio on. - c.
-Leave vehicle ignition and radio turned on for a minimum of one hour.
+Turn radio on. - Leave vehicle ignition and radio turned on for a minimum of one hour.
 (Turbo vehicle radios will continue to beep during the one hour period). - d.
 After the one hour, press and hold the BAND switch until "CODE" appears on the display.
-Resume code entry as outlined above. - After the one hour waiting period, the anti-theft system will only allow ONE code entry attempt.
+Resume code entry as outlined above. - 3.
+After the one hour waiting period, the anti-theft system will only allow ONE code entry attempt.
 If the code entry is incorrect you must again wait one "radio on" hour.
 This cycle will continue until a correct code entry is made.